aradhana14nov/MinIO-Operator-tile/tutorials/minio-console.md

 The MinIO Console provides a graphical user interface (GUI) for interacting with MinIO Tenants.
 Administrators of MinIO Tenants can perform a variety of tasks through the Console, including user creation, policy configuration, and bucket replication.

-### Create Storage Bucket and upload files into bucket
+### Create Storage Bucket

-Step 1: To create Storage Bucket or to Upload files in bucket click on red coloured "+" icon on right side below corner.
+Step 1: To create Storage Bucket click on red coloured "+" icon on right side below corner.

 ![](_images/console-option.PNG)